Is Your Diet Putting You at Risk for Alzheimer’s and Dementia?

 They don’t just fight Alzheimer’s in the long term — they also support your memory and your mental function starting right away.

 Our friends at Food Revolution Network have put together a list of the top eight superfoods that have been found to provide brain-boosting benefits.
+(One of the best AND the best way to get the most out of it, is outlined below)

 Recent studies have shown some of these superfoods can be critical to the prevention, and in some cases reversal, of Alzheimer’s disease and other forms of dementia.